 As an administrator, it is required to have MFA enabled for your account.
-With MFA, administrators can require reviewers to login via this more-secure method before episode playback is possible.
+With MFA, administrators can require reviewers to login via this more-secure method before screener playback is possible.

 What is Multi-Factor Authentication?

 Multi-factor authentication uses an authenticator app (such as Authy or Google Authenticator) as a second protective layer for your content.
 This app is installed on your phone or tablet, and it pairs with your Screeners.com account for a more secure method of identity verification.
-When a show is MFA-locked your viewer will have to use this more-secure login method before he or she is able to view episodes of that show.
+When a Title is MFA-locked your viewer will have to use this more-secure login method before he or she is able to view screeners of that Title.

-Please note that with MFA enabled on your administrator account, this will not place an MFA lock on all of your shows.
-This must be done on a show-by-show basis.
+Please note that with MFA enabled on your administrator account, this will not place an MFA lock on all of your titles.
+This must be done on a Title-by-Title basis.
 However, enabling MFA on your own administrative account is a necessary first step.

 Enabling and Multi-Factor Authentication (MFA) for your account

 As a first time user, administrators will be required to enable MFA for their account in order to continue using their account.
-Before you can select which shows you’d like to enforce MFA for, you must have MFA enabled for your administrator account (you must have MFA to grant MFA).
+Before you can select which titles you’d like to enforce MFA for, you must have MFA enabled for your administrator account (you must have MFA to grant MFA).
 After you enter your email address you will receive a Magic Link which will instruct you to enable MFA.